isaacesso/descriptor/README.md

 # descriptor
-A framework that make it easy to implement the Interpretor design pattern in php.
+A PHP library for easily implement the Interpretor design pattern in your projects.